Foreword

 In elliptic curve cryptography, we pick and to be elements of a finite field.
 We refer to this field as the base field.

 We then define a group operation which we call “point addition” and usually denote with the ‘’ symbol.
-Repeated applications of the group operations can be counted like below:
+Repeated applications of the group operation can be counted like below:

 The number ‘’ above is referred to as a scalar.
 If we are in a cyclic group, then the scalars also define a finite field: we call this field the scalar field.